gregsimon/shadertoy/README.md

-# Shaderharness
+# Shadertoy Harness for Vulkan

-Basic harness for running shaders from ShaderToy on a Vulkan API.
+Basic harness for running shaders from ShaderToy on the Vulkan API.
 Note the shaders don't come over for free; they must be "reworked" as vulkan fragment shaders.
-This involves
+This usually involves

 1. Adding a header to the top indicating it's a vulkan shader:
 ```